 Today, I will explain why top Chinese players tune their forehand rubber (Hurricane 3 Blue Sponge)?
 And where to buy the real DHS Hurricane 3 rubbers.

 What is the difference between the Blue sponge and Orange Sponge of Chinese Table Tennis Rubber?
 Blue Sponge is harder than the orange sponge.

 You will find that almost the top Chinese players use Hurricane 3 Blue Sponge.
 It’s just because the Hurricane 3 blue sponge version (more info) is harder than the Orange version (more info) (to +1 to 1.5 hardness degree DHS scale).

-Blue sponge is a little bit harder and faster than Orange sponge.
+The blue sponge is a little bit harder and faster than the Orange sponge.

 The orange sponge is the old version of DHS rubber.

 This is an Orange sponge of 2.10 mm thickness.

 The DHS Hurricane topsheet is rather tacky!